writeawesomecode/compile-hero/README.md

 - `settings.json` must exist in the .vscode directory at the root level of your project.
 - Alternatively, settings can go in User Settings for global defaults.
 - Use the `compile-hero` key.
+- Prohibit partial compilation and formatting of specific files `compile-hero.ignore`.

 Here Example `settings.json` file: